jelemiekun/sdl-opengl-template/README.txt

-copy sdl2 from cloud to C:\SDL2 (create own SDL2 folder in C:) copy spdlog from cloud to C:\spdlog (create own spdlog folder in C:) copy glm from cloud to your project's files (include all including subdirectories in your project)
+copy sdl2 from cloud to C:\SDL2 (create own SDL2 folder in C:) copy spdlog from cloud to C:\spdlog (create own spdlog folder in C:) copy glm from cloud to your C:\glmm (create own glm folder in C:)

+add all in project solution -> properties -> c/c++ -> additional include libraries

 copy imgui from pc/laptop to project directory (Project -> Add an existing item)